kamaufnjeri/pixelpalette/README.md

   - [LinkedIn](https://www.linkedin.com/in/abraham-bett-006245199/)

 ## Installation
-* In your temirnal eg. Ubuntu terminal run the following command `git clone https://github.com/kamaufnjeri/pixelpallete.git`
+* In your temirnal eg. Ubuntu terminal run the following command `git clone https://github.com/kamaufnjeri/pixelpalette.git`
-* Go into the projects directory by running the command `cd pixelpallete`
+* Go into the projects directory by running the command `cd pixelpalette`
 * Create a virtual enviromnent by the command `virtualenv name-of-your-virtual-enviroment`.
 To install virtual environment use `sudo apt install virtualenv`
 * To activate the virtual environment.
 For linux run the command `source name-of-your-virtual-environment/bin/activate` and windows `source name-of-your-virtual-environment/Scripts/activate`
-* Then run the command `pip install -r requirements.txt` to install the libraries and modules needed by pixelpallete
+* Then run the command `pip install -r requirements.txt` to install the libraries and modules needed by pixelpalette
-* Run the command `python app.py` or `python3 app.py` to run pixelpallete
+* Run the command `python app.py` or `python3 app.py` to run pixelpalette
-* To access pixelpallete open the url `http://127.0.0.0.1:5000`
+* To access pixelpalette open the url `http://127.0.0.0.1:5000`

 ## Features
 * Artist Showcases: Artists can create profiles and exhibit their best artworks, providing a portfolio for potential buyers.